A multilayer level-set method for eikonal-based traveltime tomography: Eikonal-based traveltime tomography

 \subsubsection{Penalization on $\phi$}

 A further penalization can be imposed on $\phi$ to regularize the shape of interfaces.
-In a single level-set method, the $0$-level-set represents the interface, and its arc-length or area can be evaluated by $\int_\Omega \delta(\phi) |\nabla\phi|\mathrm{d}\mathbf{x}$ \cite{zhachamerosh96}, where $\delta(\cdot)$ denotes the Dirac delta function.
+In \replyone{classical level-set methods}, the $0$-level-set represents the interface, and its arc-length or area can be evaluated by $\int_\Omega \delta(\phi) |\nabla\phi|\mathrm{d}\mathbf{x}$~\cite{zhachamerosh96}, where $\delta(\cdot)$ denotes the Dirac delta function.
 In the multilayer level-set method, the interfaces are represented by $i_n$-level-sets as shown in equation (\ref{eqn2.3}).
 As a result, we consider the following term,

-Here, $E_r(\phi)$ evaluates the length or area of all the interfaces represented by the multilayer level-set function.
+Here, $E_r(\phi)$ evaluates the \replyone{sum of the lengths or areas} of all interfaces represented by the multilayer level-set function.
 Penalizing $E_r(\phi)$ has the effect of shrinking the interfaces, and thus avoiding forming sharp corners in the shape of interfaces.
 We add the penalization term $E_r(\phi)$ to the data misfit function $E$, and form the total-energy functional,

 where $E$ is defined in equation (\ref{eqn3.6}), and $\gamma_\phi>0$ is a parameter that controls the amount of penalization applied.
-Using the calculus of variations, the Fr\'echet derivative of $E_r(\phi)$ is,
+Using calculus of variations, the Fr\'echet derivative of $E_r(\phi)$ is,

-The Dirac delta function can be approximated as \cite{zhachamerosh96}
+The Dirac delta function can be approximated as~\cite{zhachamerosh96}

 where $\chi(\cdot)$ is the indicator function,

 and $T_{\hat{\tau}, i_n}$ denotes a small tube containing the $i_n$-level-set,